n8n-io/n8n-docs/docs/courses/level-one/chapter-6.md

-# Exporting, importing, and sharing workflows
+# Exporting, Importing, and Sharing Workflows

-In this chapter, you will learn how to export and import workflows, as well as share your workflows on the n8n workflows page.
+In this chapter you will learn how to export and import workflows, as well as share your workflows on the [n8n workflows](https://n8n.io/workflows) page.

 [[toc]]